 How Much Should Exterior Services Spend on Marketing?
 (2026)

 TL;DR: Healthy exterior service businesses spend 3–8% of revenue on marketing, scaling with revenue stage.
 Below 3% starves the lead engine; above 8% usually signals inefficient channel mix or running paid ads to a low-converting website.
-The right allocation: Stage 1 website + GBP first (foundational), Stage 2 paid ads layered on top (scaling), referrals + retention as compounding free channels.
+The right allocation: Step 1 website + GBP first (foundational), Step 2 paid ads layered on top (scaling), referrals + retention as compounding free channels.

 Key takeaways